Role of magnetic pressure forces in fluctuation dynamo saturation: Evolution of the PDFs of stretching, advection, compression and dissipation in compressible flows

 \section{Evolution of the PDFs of stretching, advection, compression and dissipation in compressible flows}

-In Figs.~\ref{fig:pdfs_emag_sub} and ~\ref{fig:pdfs_emag_super} we show the PDFs of local stretching (in panel 'a'), advection (in panel 'b'), compression (in panel 'c') and dissipation (in panel 'd') at five representative times encompassing the kinematic and saturated phases of the dynamo.
+In Figs~\ref{fig:pdfs_emag_sub} and \ref{fig:pdfs_emag_super} we show the PDFs of local stretching (in panel 'a'), advection (in panel 'b'), compression (in panel 'c'), and dissipation (in panel 'd') at five representative times encompassing the kinematic and saturated phases of the dynamo.
 It is apparent from these plots that the standard deviations ($\sigma$) values are much larger compared to the mean ($\mu$) values.
 Fig.~\ref{fig:pdfs_emag_sub} clearly shows that the compression term plays a negligible role in turbulent incompressible flows.
+On the other hand, we can see from Fig.~\ref{fig:pdfs_emag_super} that it does play an important role is supersonic flows.

 \bsp